Holidays in St. Vincent & the Grenadines

 St. Vincent & the Grenadines highlights

-The clue’s in the name with this private island, the smallest and southernmost isle in St. Vincent & the Grenadines.
+The clue’s in the name with the private island of Petit St. Vincent, the smallest and southernmost isle in St. Vincent & the Grenadines.
 This is tropical exclusivity at its very best, a 115-acre wooded crescent skirted by beach so immaculate you feel you’re the first to ever set foot here.
 With only 22 cottages in the island’s luxury resort, it can often seem like you’ve fallen off the map to somewhere undiscovered, such is the rare likelihood of spotting someone else while you’re there.
 We think you’d agree Petit St. Vincent is a secret we’d very much like to keep between ourselves…

 Mention Mustique to anyone and they’ll start to namedrop the rich and famous who’ve stayed at this paradisal escape over the years – Mick Jagger, David Bowie and Jude Law, to name but a few.
 The tone was set for this elite escape when former owner, aristocrat Lord Glenconner, handed a 10-acre slice to Princess Margaret as a wedding present in 1960.
 Though it’s a playground for the affluent, it’s by no means off-limits for those who just want to get away from it all.
 It’s a retreat where you can wander tropical gardens, laze on pearl-white sands and snooze on hammocks strung between two palms, probably sharing the lot with a clutch of Hollywood A-listers.